a-new-world-app/a-new-world/README.md

 ## Timeframe
 * 5/16 - 5/19: Learning necessary technologies and deciding which technologies we would need/desire to use in our app
+* 5/20 - 5/22: Creation of basic backend to handle routes (1 person, 3 days)
-* 5/20 - 5/24: Creation of Route Creation/Following gameplay
+* 5/20 - 5/24: Creation of Route Creation gameplay (1 person, 5 days)
+* 5/20 - 5/24: Creation of Route Following gameplay/route review system (1 person, 5 days)
-* 5/25 - 5/31: Creation of Waypoint Gameplay/Rewards System
+* 5/25 - 5/31: Creation of Waypoint Gameplay (2 people, 1 week)
+* 5/25 - 5/31: Creation of rewards system and user/character page (1 person, 1 week)

 ## Goals
 ### Minimum Viable Goals